Automotive design: Design elements

-A futuristic original sketch for the Ferrari Modulo 512-S concept car by Paul Martin in 1967.
+A futuristic original sketch for the Ferrari Modulo 512-S concept car by Paolo Martin in 1967.
 There are already many features of the final product, including the reduced height, wheels coved for low drag, and the characteristic entry system.

 The task of the design team is usually split into three main aspects: exterior design, interior design, and color and trim design.
 Graphic design is also an aspect of automotive design; this is generally shared amongst the design team as the lead designer sees fit.
 The design focuses not only on the isolated outer shape of automobile parts, but concentrates on the combination of form and function, starting from the vehicle package.

 The aesthetic value will need to correspond to ergonomic functionality and utility features as well.
 In particular, vehicular electronic components and parts will give more challenges to automotive designers who are required to update on the latest information and knowledge associated with emerging vehicular gadgetry, particularly dashtop mobile devices, like GPS navigation, satellite radio, HD radio, mobile TV, MP3 players, video playback, and smartphone interfaces.
 Though not all the new vehicular gadgets are to be designated as factory standard items, some of them may be integral to determining the future course of any specific vehicular models.